-Co-Director of the Environmental Policy and Planning Group, UHERO and Water Resources Research Center Assistant Specialist
+Co-Director of the Environmental Policy and Planning Group, UHERO and Water Resources Research Center Associate Specialist

 PhD Geography, 2012 University of California at Santa Barbara – San Diego State University